-As described in Article 18 of Autism Alliance of Canada's by-laws, the Board may designate the officers of the Corporation, appoint officers on an annual or more frequent basis, specify their duties and subject to the Not-for-Profit Corporations Act, delegate to such officers the power to manage the affairs of the Corporation.
+As described in Article 17 of Autism Alliance of Canada's by-laws, the Board may designate the officers of the Corporation, appoint officers on an annual or more frequent basis, specify their duties and subject to the Not-for-Profit Corporations Act, delegate to such officers the power to manage the affairs of the Corporation.
 An officer may, but need not be a Director.
 A Director may be appointed to any office of the Corporation.
 Two or more offices may be held by the same person and two people may simultaneously hold the same office.
 Officers are typically appointed at the first Board of Directors meeting after the Annual General Meeting.
-To facilitate succession planning officers may be appointed for a one or two year term.